TRAVEL & LIFESTYLE

 Alternatively, you can roam around the Makani Catamaran’s deck.
 From there you’ll be able to take in the expansive scenery of Koko Head, Diamond Head and Koko Crater.
 As with the other cruises, you’ll have plenty of opportunities to snap some picturesque photos, so don’t forget your camera.

-All three cruises offer lively activity and room to enjoy your friends’ company.
-But there’s also private lounges if you prefer a more private experience with a loved one, close friends, business partners or colleagues.
+When we look at the entertainment value of each cruise, all three offer lively activity and room to enjoy your friends’ company.
+But, there’s also private lounges if you prefer a more private experience with a loved one, close friends, business partners or colleagues.

-Another feature that all three Oahu dinner cruises offer is a special Friday night sunset plus Fireworks tour.
-It is a Friday-night-only festivity.
+Another feature that all three cruises offer is a special Friday night sunset plus Fireworks tour.
+It is a Friday-night-only festivity, so if you want to add a little bit more to your experience, make sure to book it then.
 The fireworks light the sky courtesy of Waikiki’s Hilton Hawaiian Village.

-Whatever occasion you’d like to celebrate, all three allow revelers to kick up a little party.
-Thinking birthday parties, weddings, promotion celebration, or what have you, they allow it.
+Whatever occasion you’d like to celebrate, all three allow guests to indulge in a little partying.
+So, if you’re thinking birthday parties, weddings, promotion celebration, or what have you, they allow it.

 To mix it all in, all dinner cruises offer a full bar selection of drinks.
 You can get yours from any of the bars lined up on the decks.

-Thanks to its spectacular size, the Star of Honolulu cruise ship obviously tops out as the Oahu dinner cruise with the most bang for anyone wanting to enjoy a wide range of cruising delights.
+Thanks to its spectacular size, the Star of Honolulu cruise ship obviously tops out as the cruise with the most bang for your buck, for anyone wanting to enjoy a wide range of cruising delights.
 Their Friday fireworks and sunset dinner cruises extend an extra hour, plus you can catch all the firework action from the deck for an extra $10.

 The Island Style Buffet Cruise and Honolulu City Lights Sunset Dinner Cruise also have a variety of live shows, entertaining audience participation, live Hawaiian music, and a number of other live shows that go on until sundown.
 Check out their cruise cards to find out what they have lined up for you.
 Or, maybe you’ll let them surprise you!